pokt-network/poktroll/docusaurus/docs/actors/relay_miner.md

 ## Overview

-An `RelayMiner` is responsible for for relaying requests between a client dApp (e.g. mobile app, web app, etc...) and the `Supplier`s on Pocket Network, handling all intermediary business logic.
+An `RelayMiner` is responsible for proxying `RelayRequests` between an `AppGate Server` and the supplied `Service`.

-A `Gateway` operator or a sovereign `Application` interested in accessing Pocket Network directly would need to run an `AppGate Server` or custom software that implements the same functionality.
+[Suppliers](./supplier.md) interested in providing `Service`s on th Pocket Network would need to run a `RelayMiner` in addition to the software that provides the said `Service`.

 ## Configuration

-Configurations to stake an `AppGate Server` can be found [relayminer_config.md](../configs/relayminer_config.md).
+Configurations and additional documentation related to operating a `RelayMiner` can be found at [relayminer_config.md](../configs/relayminer_config.md).

 ## CLI

-All of the operations needed to start and operate an `AppGate Server` can be viewed by running:
+All of the operations needed to start and operate a `RelayMiner` can be viewed by running:

 ```bash
 poktrolld relayminer --help